IoanHadarean/CookBook-project/Readme.md

 the creating the statistics charts created in [Pygal](http://pygal.org/en/stable/), which is a Python library for designing and creating charts.
 Last but not least, the [values.py](/zapp/values.py) file was used for modifying the point dimensions from the statistics page.
 Finally, the [helpers.py](/zapp/helpers.py) file has been used for returning the dictionary that has been used for filtering recipes.
+Even though the initial plan was not to use any CSS frameworks, it turned out that it would take too much time to make everything from scratch.
+The project tried to focus more on functionalities and it reflects a steep learning curve.

 #### Website Pages
 1. [Register Page](/templates/register.html)